 - Use as text backgrounds

 Head to the Overlays tab to play along at home, and we’ll lead you to vector victory!
 Vectory.

 Even you, Victor.

 Adding multiple overlays to your image is as simple as double-clicking the ones you want.
 Drag them around your canvas to find the right spot for them, and change colors at will.

 You aren’t stuck with just one overlay per image: they layer easily to give you the look you want.
 You can go hog-wild and layer ’em like Russian nesting dolls, or you can layer two or three at a time for a subtler look.

 Oops!
 Did you accidentally cover up your favorite overlay with a newer one?
 Use the Layers palette to send overlays forward or backward.
-You can also change which overlay is on top by right-clicking the one you want and selecting Bring to front.
+You can also change which overlay is on top by right-clicking the one you want and selecting Bring to front, or right-clicking the one you want in the wayyy back and selecting Send to back.
+And if you want more of that fav overlay you just finished customizing, right-click and choose Duplicate overlay.

-Pro tip: Some of our overlays are specifically intended to be layered!
-Check out our snowman overlays in the Winterland theme and build your own.
+Pro tip: Some of our overlays are specifically intended to be layered—like our snowman overlays in the Winterland theme.
+Check it out and build your own virtual snobro.

 One of the greatest things about vector-based overlays is that they’re infinitely magnifiable.
 That means you can resize them as big as you want (or shrink them down until they’re barely visible) and they’ll maintain their high quality.

 So let’s say you pick an overlay, and awww, it’s cute and tiny!
 But you have bigger dreams—dreams of an overlay so big, it blocks out the sun.
 Make those dreams come true by clicking and dragging the corners of your overlay until it’s as gigantor-huge as you like.